Citroen C4 Cactus review - Interior, design and technology

 On the facelifted model, these have moved from their previous prime spot, across the middle of the doors, to their lower edges.
 While not as conspicuous - or as squidgy - as before, they still offer useful protection from potential car park dings and paint scrapes.

 While the new Airbumps aren’t offered in the same range of colours as the old ones, on top spec Flair models they’re available with a choice of coloured highlights which break up the large swage of black plastic.
+The Airbumps have disappeared at the rear, too, which makes it look a little bit more plain than before.

 Car group tests